News & Features

-Here is the current schedule of National Showcase tournaments.
-Several more open tournaments will be added to this schedule as their USTA sanctions are finalized.
+Here is the current schedule of National Showcase Tournaments.
+Additional tournaments are added to the schedule as their USTA sanctions are finalized.

 We hope that you will consider playing in one of these tournaments.
 Lastly, here are some principles of these National Showcase tournaments:

 - All events in a National Showcase tournaments will count for Tennis Recruiting national rankings.

 - A player who competes in one of these events and has a win - in the main draw or a consolation event - will become a Tennis Recruiting National Player.

 - Entry into these events is open to all USTA players, regardless of residence.

 - Acceptance will start with the USTA National Rankings - followed by the USTA sectional and district rankings.

 We have had a lot of positive feedback about these tournaments since we announced them in 2012 - and we look forward to many more such tournaments in the future.

 For more information, check out our Frequently Asked Questions.